estnltk/gap-test/README.md

 ```

 ## Data files
-The benchmark dataset consists gap test files with an extension *.gap* and variant files with an extension *.var*.
+The benchmark dataset consists of the gap test files with an extension *.gap*, and the variant files with an extension *.var*.
 The dataset can be downloaded from http://ats.cs.ut.ee/keeletehnoloogia/estnltk/gap-test-benchmark.tar.gz

 ## References